Daniel-Nikpayuk/Proof-Of-Concept-Code/C++/Shared Explicit Instantiation/README.md

 to do some type checking, trying to catch bugs and all that.

 This is good practice, but it wasn't designed with templates in mind---template came after.
-If you did things in the conventional way then you would split up a template into its declaration and its definition the way you would with regular C++ code.
+If you did things in the conventional way but with templates, you would split it up into its declaration and its definition the same way.
 Unfortunately a template definition is not a true definition, it is kind of like a *promise* of a definition.
 It says that as soon as an actual instance of the template (one with all its parameters clearly assigned) is called in actual code, then it will create that true definition.

 The subtle linking problem ends up being a problem of assumption.
-If for example you call the template in the [**main.cpp**](main.cpp) file, it'll check the template table of contents (template.h) to see if the declaration is there.
+If for example you call the template in the **main.cpp** file, it'll check the template table of contents (template.h) to see if the declaration is there.
-Then, when compiling the main.cpp file into an object file, having checked the template.h file, it says it's satisfied with the declaration and simply assumes a definition exists elsewhere.
-Then, when compiling the template.cpp file, the compiler doesn't yet know a true definition is needed elsewhere, so it doesn't actually create one.
+Then, when compiling the **main.cpp** file into an object file, having checked the template.h file, it says it's satisfied with the declaration and simply assumes a definition exists elsewhere.
+Then, when compiling the **template.cpp** file, the compiler doesn't yet know a true definition is needed elsewhere, so it doesn't actually create one.
 So both object files are created independently of each other, but when the linker goes to link them, it discovers there is a table of contents reference to the needed template, but no actual code to go along with it.
 It's like having